-Upon implementation of HOTMA, and subject to applicable HUD guidance, Aannual Income income does not include the following:
+Upon implementation of HOTMA, and subject to applicable HUD guidance, annual income does not include the following:

 - 1. Any imputed return on an asset when net family assets total \$50,000 or less (which amount HUD will adjust annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers) and no actual income from the net family assets can be determined. - 2.
 The following types of trust distributions: - a.
 For an irrevocable trust or a revocable trust outside the control of the family or household excluded from the definition of net family assets under § 5.603(b): - i.
 Distributions of the principal or corpus of the trust; and - ii.
-Distributions of income from the trust when the distributions are used to pay the costs of health and medical care expenses for a minor. - b.
-For a revocable trust under the control of the family or household, any distributions from the trust; except that any actual income earned by the trust, regardless of whether it is distributed, shall be considered income to the family at the time it is received by the trust. - 3.
-Earned income from the employment of children (including foster children) under the age of 18 years; - 4.
-Payments received for the care of foster children or foster adults, or State or Tribal kinship or guardianship care payments;
+Distributions of income from the trust when the distributions are used to pay the costs of health and medical care expenses for a minor.